gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Since Gradle now takes care of removing the execution data, the `JacocoPluginExtension.append` property has been deprecated.
 The JaCoCo agent is always configured with `append = true`, so it can be used when running tests in parallel.

+### Plural task output properties don't disable caching anymore

+When using `@OutputFiles` or `@OutputDirectories` with an `Iterable` type, Gradle used to disable caching for the task with the following message:

+> Declares multiple output files for the single output property 'outputFiles' via @OutputFiles, @OutputDirectories or TaskOutputs.files()

+This is no longer the case, and using such properties doesn't prevent the task from being cached.
+The only remaining reason to disable caching for the task is if the output contains filtered `DirectoryFileTree`s or non-directory based `FileTree`s.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.